A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Tyrol wedding venues

 Tyrol is the picture perfect image that you probably have in mind when you think of Austria.
 Imagine clear blue lakes propped up to a backdrop of towering Alpine mountain peaks.
 Wooden chalets that just call for a cosy winter evening at the fireplace...and in the midst of it all, your wedding day.
 Boutique hotels and private châteaux can accommodate your guests for your intimate wedding in Austria.
 Let us know if you are celebrating with just the two of you or if you will be bringing guests to share the day and we will recommend the best venues for you!
-Not to mention the countless outdoor ceremony locations for an elopement for two in Austria that the Tyrol region has to offer!
+Not to mention the countless outdoor ceremony locations for a micro wedding in Austria that the Tyrol region has to offer!

 Lakeside villas